juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Documentation/Documentation.md

 - documentation
 ---
 # Documentation
 The documentation folder exists to outline useful tips for managing the worldbuilding template.
-It includes documentation for plugins/integrations that are difficult to use.
+It also includes documentation for plugins/integrations included with the worldbuilding template.
 # Table of Contents
 %% Begin Waypoint %%
 - [[Callouts]]